 Inside there is a terabyte hard drive, plus three terrestrial tuners for recording two channels and watching a third simultaneously.
 1GB of RAM ensures the box responds without lag.

 But where Fetch really shines is by the addition of a properly integrated IP entertainment service.
 This takes the form of a pay TV subscription service that includes a heap of channels at a pretty decent price (more on this later), plus the ability to rent movies directly from the box.

 Fetch also incorporates its own EPG solution, and has integrated catch-up TV platforms like ABC iView and SBS On Demand to not just work with the box, but to match the user experience.

-This has finally changed though, with Fetch launching a version of the box direct to retail.
-The unlocked box will set you back $379 for the box and requires a $5 a month subscription to the Fetch TV service to work.
+This finally changed in late 2014 though, with Fetch TV launching a version of the box direct to retail.
+The unlocked box will set you back $398 for the box and requires a one-off $1 activation fee for the Fetch TV service to work.

-While this means that Fetch TV is opening itself up to mass market adoption, it is important to note that the box won't work at all without the $5 a month subscription, and you'll need to ensure you have a robust internet data plan to stream the content.
+While this means that Fetch TV is opening itself up to mass market adoption, you'll need to ensure you have a robust internet data plan to stream the content.

 Also worth noting is that anyone buying the box outright doesn't get any unmetered content, even if they are an iiNet or Optus customer.